stomt/stomt-unity-sdk/README.md

 ## Form Triggers

 The widget can be opened and closed whenever you want by using our trigger functions.

-That allows you to only thow the widget to certain players.
+That allows you to:
+* Put a button into the main menu
+* Put a button into the HUD
+* Only show the button to certain players (e.g. power users)
+* Trigger the form after certain events

 StomtPopup Class
 * Enable:	```ShowWidget()```